ananthvk/json-parser/README.md

 This is an implementation of a JSON parser in C++.
 I built this as a learning project on parsing.

+## Features
+- Parses any valid JSON into a C++ tree
+- Multiline strings are supported

+## Differences from JSON Spec

+- Leading zeroes in numbers are allowed
+- Line breaks can appear within strings (multiline strings)
+- Control characters (i.e. tab character) can appear within strings
+- No depth limit

+## TODO
+- Implement unicode escapes
+- Implement a parameter to limit depth
+- Figure out a way for automatic type conversions
+- Make it more efficient, for example by using move

 ## How to run

 Firstly, install [meson](https://github.com/mesonbuild/meson) and [ninja](https://github.com/ninja-build/ninja)